-Mental Health and wellbeing are a priority for our school particularly throughout this last year which has been challenging in so many ways.
+Mental Health and wellbeing are a priority for our school particularly throughout these last few years which have been particularly challenging and difficult for parents and pupils in so many ways.
 It is entirely understandable to be feeling overwhelmed, worried or exhausted about the situation.
 As a parent it is harder than ever to look after your child’s mental health and wellbeing.

-We are really keen to work together with you as parents so if you have any suggestions or would like to discuss school’s Mental Health Provision please contact email@example.com.
+We are really keen to work together with parents, so if you have any suggestions or would like to discuss school’s Mental Health Provision please contact email@example.com.